 What other technologies are within the IRDS™?

-The 2021 IRDS Update is the revision of most chapters of the 2020 International Roadmap for Devices and Systems™ is the culmination of predicting the next fifteen years' work in analyzing and predicting present and future technological needs.
+The 2021 IRDS Update is the revision of most chapters of the 2020 International Roadmap for Devices and Systems™, which is the culmination of predicting the next fifteen years' work in analyzing and predicting present and future technological needs.
 The roadmap encompasses an immense scope of the electronics industry—particularly the semiconductor and computer industries; everything from applications needs down through device and manufacturing requirements are drilled down in the roadmap.

 The IRDS™ is, clearly, far more than Beyond CMOS as it addresses the integrated and complexity of devices and systems.
 There are a number of critical domains and technologies the IRDS™ includes in great detail.
 These include system attributes for cloud computing, cyber-physical systems, mobile technologies, and Internet of Things (IoT).
 Beyond CMOS is just one aspect in the evolution of computing.